 A FANTASTICAL ONLINE WRITING JOURNEY!

-Reclaim your inner hooligan in this wildly unique 8-week online "Schoolhouse" designed by IndieFab Award Finalist author, Kaizen-Muse Creativity Coach, and Gateless Method writing teacher Nina Hart.
-A deeply transformative course that will free you from writer's block, and free your most wild imagination.
+Reclaim your Inner Hooligan Troublemaker in this wildly unique self-paced 8-week online “Schoolhouse” designed by IndieFab Award Finalist author, Kaizen-Muse Creativity Coach, and Gateless Method writing teacher Nina Hart.

 A SANCTUARY for the Heartbroken Artist – a safe space for you to find your way back to your authentic voice and heal the “heartbroken artist” – the one who has shame and vulnerability around their writing and creativity.
 (If Brene Brown taught a class for writers, this would be it!)